ALMIGHTYABE/ALMIGHTYABE/README.md

 ### Hi 👋, I'm Almighty Abe

-I’m currently working on a Dynamic Fee Algorithm
+I’m currently working on a dynamic fee algorithm

 Have a look at my existing projects;